On Quantum and Classical Treatments of Radiative Recombination: Conclusion

 \bmhead{Acknowledgments}

-We would like to thank S.G.Rubin for interest to this work with useful discussion and A.B.Kukushkin for valuable consultations on the literature devoted to the problems considered, also Yu.B.Gurov, M.P.Faifman, M.D.Skorokhvatov assistance of different kind in solving the problem.
+We would like to thank the referees for useful comments and criticism, S.G.Rubin for interest to this work with useful discussion and A.B.Kukushkin for valuable consultations on the literature devoted to the problems considered, also Yu.B.Gurov, M.P.Faifman, M.D.Skorokhvatov and M.N.Alfimov for assistance of different kind in solving the problem.
 The work of A.L.B. (on elaborating solution of the problem within semiclassical approach) was supported by the MEPhI Program Priority 2030.
 The work of K.M.B. (on connection of this task with dark matter problem) was supported by Ministry of Science and Higher Education of the Russian Federation by project No 0723-2020-0040 “Fundamental problems of cosmic rays and dark matter”.
 The work of E.A.E. (on calculation of applicability conditions) was supported by fund Basis, project № 18-1-5-89-1.